the1lab/1lab/src/Cat/Bi/Instances/InternalCats.lagda.md

   open make-natural-iso
 ```

+We have already shown that [internal functors] form a precategory, so
-The meat of this proof is constructing the unitors and the associators;
+all that remains is to construct the unitors and associator.
+These all
-these are all *almost* the identity internal natural transformation,
+are *almost* identity 2-cells, as internal functor composition is
-but the lack of some definitional equalities gets in the way.
+pointwise strictly unital and associative.
+Unfortunately, this does not
+extend to internal functor composition as a whole, so we cannot use the
+identity internal natural isomorphism as-is.

+[internal functors]: Cat.Instances.InternalFunctor.html

 ```agda
   ƛ : ∀ {A B : Internal-cat}